pj2/crawly/README.md

 The following aspects were an interesting challenge:
 * *URLs*.
 A link in a website may be absolute or relative.
 The link might follow a redirect chain, also.
 These all factor into determining the eventual destination of an <a> link.
 * *reliability*.
-The Internet not reliable so the crawler must account for that.
+The Internet is not reliable so the crawler must account for that.
 * *memory*.
 A domain's size is unbounded and it may be difficult to store all visited URLs as a result.
 One solution is to set a hard limit on the amount of pages visited.
 Another is to evict URLs after the set grows to a certain size.

 The crawler's speed could be improved by using threading.